About the course

 At graduate level, the department primarily offers the DPhil research degree (equivalent to a PhD).
 In very exceptional cases, it may be possible to do an MSc by Research in Atomic and Laser Physics.
 There is no graduate taught master’s course in ALP.

-In parallel with your project, you will be expected to attend a taught course in atomic and laser physics in the first year, comprising lectures, seminars and discussion classes at graduate level.
+In parallel with your project, you will be expected to attend a taught course one day a week in atomic and laser physics in the first year, comprising lectures, seminars and discussion classes at graduate level.
 Depending on your level of knowledge, the department may also require you to attend lectures in the final year (master’s-level) undergraduate course at Oxford.
-Continuation beyond the first year is dependent on successful participation in the graduate course and on original research documented by a written report.
-Examination of the research element is by viva at the end of the first year.

 The ALP sub-department provides a detailed timetable and syllabus list for the graduate class.
 Topics covered include: